 Finding the Right Fit: A Discussion on Employment Opportunities

 One of the biggest challenges doctors of chiropractic face when seeking employment or employing a chiropractor is finding the right fit and determining success.
-Our presentation aims to provide the both employers and potential employees the tools to aid them in this process to create positive, long-lasting relationships.
+Our presentation aims to provide both employers and potential employees the tools to aid them in this process to create positive, long-lasting relationships.

 1. Identify quality potential employment opportunities or employees